-Careers advisers can offer more detailed information about the multitude of different careers available, and the qualifications and personal strengths needed to undertake them.
-Your daughter has also had a careers morning in January where guest speakers have presented their own career progression story.
-She may have also spoken to our career's advisor in school.
+Careers advisor and Unifrog can offer more detailed information about the multitude of different careers available, and the qualifications and personal strengths needed to undertake them.
+Your daughter has also had a careers morning in February where guest speakers have presented their own career progression story.
+She may have also spoken to our career's advisor, Mr Tapper in school, at drop-in sessions on Monday and Thursday lunchtimes, in the Careers Office between V1 and V2.

-Subject teachers encourage all students to continue with their subjects, they can help the students understand how specialising in their particular subject would develop skills which could lead to certain career lines.
+Subject teachers encourage all students to continue with their subjects; they can help the students understand how specialising in their subject would develop skills which could lead to certain career lines.